Red Hen Publications

 Dobby clearly seems to ascribe to the “Harry Potter is the savior of the Wizarding World” persuasion, regardless of who his employers are.
 In fact, from everything he has ever said on the subject, his working and living conditions in the Malfoy household were discernibly worse during the last years of Voldemort’s rise than they have been since that point.
 An improvement that he publicly credits as being due to Harry Potter.

-From this, it is not difficult to conclude that Voldemort may have spent a fair amount of time at Malfoy Manor being the houstguest from Hell during the years of VoldWar I, as well.
+From this, it is not difficult to conclude that Voldemort may have spent a fair amount of time at Malfoy Manor being the houstguest from Hell during the years of VoldWar I. Which would suggest that Lucius’s father, Abraxus Malfoy was also a supporter, even if not necessarily a marked Death Eater.

-Why else would it be?
+Why else would Dobby ascribe any imprvement in his lot with Harry Potter?
 The Malfoy’s House Elf is the Malfoy’s House Elf.
 We’ve heard nothing about any sort of oversight regarding the treatment of House Elves by their own Masters (or their Masters’ guests).
 Either by Voldemort or the Ministry.
 Regardless of who might be in power at the time.

 If anything, the major change at Malfoy Manor in the last years of Voldemort’s first rise would have been Lucius Malfoy’s marriage to Narcissa Black (whose family’s House Elves seem to have been devoted to their Masters) and the birth of Draco.
 And we cannot even be sure of the date of that change for we have no information on just when Lucius married, although it would have been before the autumn of ’79, since his son was born in June of 1980.